damianhakert/damianhakert.github.io/source/_posts/2015-09-22-gitlab-8-0-released.markdown

 ## Notification Settings within the Project's main page

-With GitLab 8.0 you will be able to set your project's notifications setting right from the project's main view.
-There is no longer the need to dig through your entire profile to find the notifications settings.
+With GitLab 8.0 you will be able to set the project notifications setting right from the project's dashboard.
+You can now quickly control how much information you'll get from each project.

-You can change your level of participation and immediately see the current level that is set for a particular project.

 ![Project Notifications](/images/8_0/notifications.png)